 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Natural Remedies and Prevention for Cold and Flu spans prevention for, natural remedies for and recovery from colds and the flu.
-There are many common natural remedies that are beneficial when trying to prevent viruses, including raw garlic, Vitamin C, Vitamin D, herbal immune boosters, proper hygiene and a nutrient-dense diet.
+There are many common natural remedies that are beneficial when trying to prevent viruses, including raw garlic, Vitamin C, herbal immune boosters, proper hygiene and a nutrient-dense diet.
 This post goes beyond the most commonly used solutions to remedies we’ve found to be more effective in our home.

 Influenza is a broad term for a viral infection that has thousands of strains.
 Symptoms often include nausea, diarrhea, vomiting, stomach discomfort (especially in children), fever, chills, fatigue and sometimes additional symptoms such as sore throat, headache and dizziness.
 Influenza can infect the lungs, the joints and cause pneumonia.